General

 How do I debug context retrieval issues?

-GET /v1/analytics/latency?operation=context_fetchto see if latency is abnormal. - Try different modes: Switch from
+context_fetchlatency is abnormal for your Instance. - Try different modes: Switch from

-fasttoaccuratemode to see if graph traversal finds additional results. - Broaden the query: Try more general search queries or remove type filters.
+fasttoaccuratemode to see if subquery decomposition and reranking surface additional results. - Broaden the query: Try more general search queries or remove type filters.

 - Check compaction: If the context was recently compacted, some memories may have been summarized away.
-Use
+Re-fetch with